-During the curriculum review process, the AO supports the faculty's right to develop courses by acting as an ambassador to the university system.
-In a role akin to a diplomat, the AO works with the faculty in the development of a course proposal or revision to ensure that it adheres to the standards and regulations of the CSUs and UCs.
+During curriculum processes, the Articulation Officer (AO) supports faculty in the development of a course proposal or revision to ensure that it adheres to the standards and regulations of the CSUs and UCs.
 Doing so allows for a streamlined approval of a course's transferability and/or approval for the CSU GE Breadth and/or IGETC or TMC.
 As an advocate for student completion and transfer, the AO ensures that courses proposed will serve to minimize unit bloat towards a transfer, or will be included in the student's program of study to maximize the value of the course towards the completion of the Associate's degree.

-C-ID (COURSE IDENTIFICATION NUMBERING SYSTEM)
+C-ID (Course Identification Numbering System)